Repmak/SentenCPP/README.md

 This section will outline all the key details to get SentenCPP working on your machine.

 ### 2.1 Model Compatibility
-SenteCPP supports any transformer model that uses WordPiece tokenization and follows the BERT/DistilBERT architecutre exported to ONNX.
+SentenCPP supports any transformer model that uses WordPiece tokenization and follows the BERT/DistilBERT architecutre exported to ONNX.
 This includes models like `all-MiniLM-L6-v2` and `bert-base-uncased`.
 Exporting to ONNX can be done using the Hugging Face Optimum library.
 It provides a quick and easy way of exporting BERT models to the ONNX format.

 **Step 1:** Install the following requirements.
 ```bash